duguyue100/macman/README.md

-mac g.clone    : Clone a project through URL mac g.log      : Get the log of the project mac g.stat     : Print the status of the proejct mac g.open|go  : Open the Git repo from URL mac g.size     : Calculate the size of Git Repo mac g.re       : Add an push/pull origin mac g.conf     : List the git configuration
+mac g.clone    : Clone a project through URL mac g.log      : Get the log of the project mac g.stat     : Print the status of the proejct mac g.open/go  : Open the Git repo from URL mac g.size     : Calculate the size of Git Repo mac g.re       : Add an push/pull origin mac g.conf     : List the git configuration